carizasy/weather/README.md

 # Get Current Weather

-Weather Web App is a web application that tells you the current weather of the city your selected in the provided dropdown box in the Web User Interface.
+This is a web application that tells you the current weather of the city you selected in the provided dropdown box in the Web User Interface.

 # Requirements and Setup